azzamsa/awesome-cl-software/README.md

 ## Contributors

-Thanks to All of Github contributors and Everyone @ reddit.com/r/lisp for many suggestions and compliments.
+Thanks to All of Github contributors and Everyone @ reddit.com/r/lisp ad r/Common_Lisp/ for many suggestions and compliments.

 ## Guidelines to contribute